Soujanya-37/PomodoroTimer/README.md

 ## 🎯 Core Concepts Implemented

-User Input: Getting custom times and start/stop commands from the user via input().
+*User Input: Getting custom times and start/stop commands from the user via input().

-Time Management: Using the time.sleep() function to pause the program for one-second intervals, creating the countdown.
+*Time Management: Using the time.sleep() function to pause the program for one-second intervals, creating the countdown.

-Dynamic Terminal Output: Using sys.stdout.write and the carriage return \r to overwrite the current line in the terminal, creating a smooth, single-line timer.
+*Dynamic Terminal Output: Using sys.stdout.write and the carriage return \r to overwrite the current line in the terminal, creating a smooth, single-line timer.

-Exception Handling: Using try...except KeyboardInterrupt to gracefully handle Ctrl+C as a feature (to skip timers or exit) rather than crashing the program.
+*Exception Handling: Using try...except KeyboardInterrupt to gracefully handle Ctrl+C as a feature (to skip timers or exit) rather than crashing the program.

-Looping & State: Managing the 4-cycle workflow with a for loop and tracking the current session number.
+*Looping & State: Managing the 4-cycle workflow with a for loop and tracking the current session number.

 ## 📄 License

-A 1st year Python project by Soujanya Shanbhag.

 Distributed under the MIT License.